yuchenyang83/Data_and_Code_tLME_dropout/README.md

-	(14) 'fit_aids.R' main script for fitting the LME and tLME models under the three mechanisms.
+	(14) 'fit_aids.R' is the main script for fitting the LME and tLME models under the three mechanisms.
 It includes four structures for within-patient autocorrelation.

 #### Subfolder: ./Data ####
 './Data/'
        contains

-	(1) 'fit_result.RData' collecting the fitting results of the LME and tLME models with the three missing mechanisms and four within-patient autocorrelation structures to the AIDS data;
+	(1) 'fit_result.RData' collects the fitting results of the LME and tLME models with the three missing data mechanisms and four within-patient autocorrelation structures applied to the AIDS data.
-	(2) The subfolder 'Simulation', which contains the three simulation studies used in Section 5, collecting the 100 replications result for each components;
+	(2) The subfolder 'Simulation' contains the three simulation studies used in Section 5, collecting the results of 100 replications for each component.
-	(3) The subfolder “fixed_alpha”, which contains the results of the sensitivity analysis, collecting fixed alpha 2 value within the range of -16, -8, -2, -1, -0.5, -0.1, -0.05, -0.01, -0.001, 0.001, 0.01, 0.05, 0.1, 0.5, 1, 2, 4, 8, 16.
+	(3) The subfolder 'fixed_alpha' contains the results of the sensitivity analysis, collecting fixed alpha 2 values within the range of -16, -8, -2, -1, -0.5, -0.1, -0.05, -0.01, -0.001, 0.001, 0.01, 0.05, 0.1, 0.5, 1, 2, 4, 8, 16.
-	(4) The subfolder 'source', which contains the AIDS dataset used in Section 6.
+	(4) The subfolder 'source' contains the AIDS dataset used in Section 6.

 './Data/source'
 	subfolder contains